Want to improve the digital future of companies?

-The bachelor's level Data-driven Innovation exchange programme (worth 30 ECTS credits) combines theory with practice.
+The bachelor's level Data-driven Innovation exchange programme (full-time, worth 30 ECTS credits) combines theory with practice.
 Throughout the course, you will deal with the realization of business IT solutions for real clients while using data.
 Below you can read how the course is structured.

 Project (24 ECTS credits)

 You will work on a large project for 20 weeks.
 The project is done for an actual client or in a real-life setting.
 In a multidisciplinary team of 3 to 5 students, you will work on the project for 32 hours every week (Tuesday to Friday) at school or at the client’s location.
 There will be coaching sessions and workshops contributing to your project.
 Besides that, you will regularly attend sessions in which you and your classmates can share your newly obtained expertise.
 This means that you will all learn from each other’s experiences.

 In Data-driven Innovation, every project is different, which means that the learning opportunities can vary as well.
 It is up to you how you choose to shape your semester.
 To help you with your projects, a number of workshops can be attended.
 Some of them are mandatory (e.g. project management, consultancy, interviewing), others are elective (scrum, game design, data warehousing, data mining, etc.).
 The workshops are not graded individually, but are aimed to contribute to the success of the specific projects.

 All projects are IT-related.
 Some examples are:

 - Organizing and setting up a data lab

 - Forecasting production, based on data of the past